 - The more practice you get with your camera, the better photographer you become.
 It’s a mathematical fact!
 To experiment with more high-end cameras or lenses without buying, try borrowing from friends, or using BorrowLenses, a photography equipment rental site my chums rave about.
 Renting is perfect for big trips like safaris, which need one-time-only intensive equipment.

 - Explore using online software to edit your photos, even briefly.
 I use and love Lightroom through the Adobe Creative Cloud monthly subscription, but you may prefer something simpler or free.

 - Back up photos.
-I use both Amazon Drive (free photo storage with Amazon Prime) and a large External Hard Drive, as well as Carbonite automatic backups for my computer… but I’m obsessive about keeping all my pictures safe!
+I use both Amazon Drive (free photo storage with Amazon Prime) and a large External Hard Drive… but I’m obsessive about keeping all my pictures safe!

 - Periodically print photos and photo books to decorate your house and give as gifts!
 The service I use the most is CVS Photo (just make sure to choose the highest quality printing option), but I also dig AdoramaPix, Canvas World, Art to Frames, Walgreens Photo, and MixBook.

 Sure, there are way more expensive cameras than the ones I’ve recommended, but consider: might it not make more sense to just periodically get great photographers to take photos of you and yours with their ultra-fancy equipment?
 Sometimes friends or family will do this for free, as my photographer cousin did with the photo, below, snapped with his swanky Canon 6D.
 We also hire local professionals to photograph us every few years, which are always so worth it.